-In order to come up with a corrective action process for each of your production failures or non-conformities on site, you need to collate large amounts of data.
+To come up with a corrective action process for each of your production failures or non-conformities on site, you need to sort large amounts of data.

-Commonly, the larger an organisation is and the more product lines it has, the more onerous such a task becomes.
+Commonly, the larger the organisation and the more product lines it has, the more difficult such a task is.

-That is why investing in a workflow software system that is dedicated to assisting in process management is so useful.
+Therefore, investing in a workflow software system that assists in process management is so useful.

 Make the improvements last

-By integrating your incident reporting workflows into a software platform that also helps you to engineer a suitable corrective action process, you start to tie up all of the contributing factors.
+Using a workflow software platform to carry out incident reporting, helps to craft suitable corrective action processes.
+From this, you will start to see all of the additional factors.

 Reduce risks and admin tasks

-Of course, using a paperless incident reporting workflow system helps everybody involved to share their knowledge in the most up-to-date manner.
+Certainly using a paperless incident reporting workflow helps everybody involved.
+For instance, communicating in the most up-to-date manner.

-For example, studying the visualisations available in such a digital platform may mean that you alter your incident reporting guidelines so that you can more quickly establish which suppliers’ components have been used in a product that has failed, potentially allowing you to identify the root cause of the problem.
+For example, you may alter your incident reporting guidelines after studying the visuals a digital platform as such.
+After that, you can quickly see which suppliers’ components have been used in a product failure.
+Further, allowing you to identify the root cause of the problem.

 Collaborate effectively with all your office and on-site teams

-By investing in such a software platform, your entire organisation – not just your quality control department – can place itself on a footing for continuous improvement.
+Investing in a workflow software platform like Kianda, will allow your entire organisation to continuously improve.
 Assign tasks and controls and track them using an easy workflow.

-For example, it would allow technical sales representatives in the field, not just quality engineers at your head office, to input into the incident reporting workflow with your customer’s views also being taken into consideration, something that a conventional CAPA system simply cannot cope with.
+For example, it would allow technical sales representatives in the field, not just quality engineers at your head office.
+In addition, input data in an incident report to also consider customer’s views.
+This is something that a typical CAPA system can’t handle.

 Reliable reporting and tracking

-You can use this to monitor in a fully audited way under what production conditions your system failings occur, for example, which production operatives tend to see the most returns.
+You can use this to fully monitor the production conditions where system failings occur.
+For instance, which production operatives see the most returns.

-Indeed, any quality management software worthy of the name should also be able to integrate fully with your back-end systems to help maintain and improve quality.
+Indeed, any quality management software worthy of the name should be flexible.
+In the same vein, to help maintain and improve quality, the platform should fully link with your back-end systems.

 As such, establishing the root cause of corrective action is only one part of what digital quality management software offers.